France Rugby Captain Ollivon Among Five New Covid Cases - UrduPoint

 Marchand and Vincent were also left out as were prop Mohamed Haouas and winger Gabin Villiere who tested positive on Friday.

-Uncapped forwards trio Gaetan Barlot, Thierry Paiva and Cyril Cazeaux have been added to the squad, along with back-rower Baptiste Pesenti and full-back Thomas Ramos.
+Uncapped forwards trio Gaetan Barlot, Thierry Paiva and Cyril Cazeaux were added to the 31-man squad on Monday, along with back-rower Baptiste Pesenti and full-back Thomas Ramos.

+France are top of the Six Nations table after victories against Italy and Ireland.
+Dupont was named player of the second round for his performance in the 15-13 win in Dublin on February 14.

+- 'We will be ready' - Team manager Raphael Ibanez said on Sunday, before the latest positive tests, that the French were fully expecting to meet the Scots.